 The best of all desserts.

-Back to today’s brownies.
-Look at these.
-They’re every bit as decadent and rich as they appear.
+These mocha cheesecake brownies are every bit as decadent and rich as they appear.
 They’re incredibly dense with a thick layer of sweet cheesecake and plenty of mocha flavor.
-If you love coffee, if you love chocolate, if you love brownies, if you love cheesecake, and heck! if you freakin’ love dessert- you have to try these mocha cheesecake brownies.
-Like, right now.
-(Is it 8am when you’re reading this?
-WHO CARES.
-Do it.
-I mean, they are flavored like coffee.
-Soooo yeah.)
+If you love coffee, if you love chocolate, if you love brownies, if you love cheesecake, and heck! if you love dessert- you must whip up a batch.

-Let’s talk about the amazing ridiculousness that is this recipe.
 We’ll begin with the brownie layer.
 Now, I’m not going to try to convince you that my homemade brownies are better than box brownies (they are.) but I AM going to tell you that my homemade brownie recipe is one of the most popular recipes on my blog.
 And homemade brownies really aren’t that difficult to make.
-And they don’t have any artificial flavors or weird ingredients.

 To make homemade brownies, you have to start with really quality ingredients.
 My brownie recipe has butter, pure chocolate (key to the best flavor!), sugar, eggs, vanilla, flour, cocoa powder, espresso powder, and a little salt.
 About the chocolate?
 I’m talking about pure chocolate, not chocolate chips.
 Pure chocolate sold in bar form in the baking aisle.
 For the sugar?
 Sometimes I use brown and white granulated sugar, but since this brownie recipe has a sweet cheesecake layer, I only use white granulated sugar and I slightly reduced the amount.

 I don’t like to use too much flour in my homemade brownies because I like to keep them as dense and fudgy as possible.
 More flour equals a cakey brownie.
 A little bit of cocoa powder intensifies the chocolate flavor.
 Don’t leave it out.
 You can use natural unsweetened or dutched cocoa.
-Espresso powder gives the brownies their mocha flavor- I use about 2 teaspoons total in the brownie batter.
-Cheers to that!
+Espresso powder gives the brownies their mocha flavor.
+You can find espresso powder in most major grocery stores in the coffee aisle or purchase it online.
+If you pick up a new jar, know that you’ll use it often your baking.
+It’s fantastic in recipes like chocolate cake, mocha blondies, and Guinness chocolate cupcakes.
+Here are all of my recipes using espresso powder if you need ideas.

 Notice how there is no leavening agent in these brownies?
 I do not add baking powder or soda to my brownies because I prefer them as dense (not airy!) as possible.